 Ready to learn how to fix the 403 Forbidden error that’s displayed on your WordPress site?
 There are several simple methods for fixing this issue.

 Be sure to backup your site before you begin.
 If you haven’t backed up your site lately, now is the time.
 You don’t want to risk losing valuable time and data while you work on this fix.
 Luckily, fixing a 403 Forbidden error is fairly simple, and isn’t likely to cause a major headache.
 Still, it’s best to be prepared.
-If you need an assist backing up your WordPress site, there are backup plugins available to help you do so easily.
+If you need an assist backing up your WordPress site, there are a lot of great WordPress backup plugins available to help you do so easily.

 Let’s take a look at your options.